 Leaving a brief, conciliatory public comment shows the client and other observers that you’re paying attention.
 If there’s been a simple factual error (your hours of business were misunderstood, for example) you can relay the fact with diplomacy.
 For other complaints it may be best to ask the client to contact you directly.

 Many sites allow you to contact the customer via private message: “I was sorry to hear of your dissatisfaction with my service and I would love the opportunity to make things right.”
-Showing concern can sometimes lead to a revised review.
-But clients can detect even the smallest hint of hostility or condescension, so ask a spouse, friend, or trusted dog pro peer (the more impartial, the better) to read your message before hitting “send.”
+Showing genuine concern can sometimes lead to a revised review.
+But clients can detect even the smallest hint of hostility, condescension, or insincerity, so ask a spouse, friend, or trusted dog pro peer (the more impartial, the better) to read your message before hitting send.

 Bad Apples And Teachable Moments

 Let’s face it – some clients are impossible.
 We’re talking about the chronically complaining, eternally unsatisfied type, and if your efforts are met with continued resistance, it may be time to cut ties.
 One unhappy customer can seriously affect your mood and your work, and that person simply isn’t worth the stress.
 The time you waste trying to placate them could be better spent finding and building new client relationships.